My Dogs Balls Are Natural

 Have you ever walked past an unfortunate homeless person or a man or woman wearing so much perfume/cologne that the pungent, vile or putrid smell stuns you, stops you in your tracks in an abrupt manner as our olfactory glands are offended?
-We wish we could take back that smell, but we can’t.
+We wish we could take back that scent, but we can’t.
 Now, imagine the capabilities of a dog’s nose, thousands of times more sensitive and acute than our inferior nose.
 Parents of domesticated dogs shouldn’t voluntarily upset/disturb other dog’s olfactory glands.
 Undetected by humans’ paltry nose sensitivity and strength, when a dog is intact they are chemically omitting pungent, intense smells that stuns or stops other dogs in their tracks from hundreds of meters even several miles away.
-It is irresponsible to allow ones dog to negatively affect others in this manner.
+It is irresponsible to allow one’s dog to negatively affect others in this manner.
 Just because you don’t smell the pool of chemicals emitted from your dog’s intact testicles or ovaries other dogs do!
 Just as we are knocked off our feet and disturbed when we walk past someone who reeks, a dog is equally disturbed when they smell a pool of chemicals emanating from an unaltered dog many city blocks away!
-The smell difference between an unaltered dog and an altered dog is substantial and other dogs are equally disturbed being around unaltered dogs as we are disturbed by someone who smells retched.
+The smell difference between an unaltered dog and an altered dog is substantial, and other dogs are equally disturbed being around unaltered dogs as we are disturbed by someone who smells wretched.
 Think about others before deciding to leave a dog intact.

 - My dog should give birth to at least one litter.

 Huh?!
-This deserves the jaw dropping WTF award.
+This deserves the jaw-dropping WTF award.
 There is no scientific evidence that shows that giving birth to a litter is either healthy or extends a dog’s life.
 A dog does not think like you and does not want to have babies of their own, sorry.
 And until your dog speaks and tells you this directly, let’s just leave it at that, cause we’ll never know.

 - My pet will get fat and lazy after being spayed or neutered

 False.
 Unsubstantiated myth.
 Weight is directly correlated to intake and exercise.
 Both change over the course of a dog’s life as well as metabolism.
 Feed your dog healthy food, exercise, socialize and enrich them daily and weight will not be a problem.
-However, neutering your dog will attenuate their tendencies to wander and roam looking for a mate and will also cause them to get into fewer altercations, keep them safe from cars and lessen the likelihood of impregnate a bitch while on the hunt.
+However, neutering your dog will attenuate their tendencies to wander and roam looking for a mate and will also cause them to get into fewer altercations, keeping them safe from cars and lessen the likelihood of impregnating a bitch while on the hunt.
 Which is a good thing.

 - We want another pet just like our dog Bella